torvalds/linux/Documentation/filesystems/ext4/atomic_writes.rst

 The bigalloc feature changes ext4 to allocate in units of multiple filesystem blocks, also known as clusters.
-With bigalloc each bit within block bitmap represents cluster (power of 2 number of blocks) rather than individual filesystem blocks.
+With bigalloc each bit within block bitmap represents a cluster (power of 2 number of blocks) rather than individual filesystem blocks.
 EXT4 supports multi-fsblock atomic writes with bigalloc, subject to the following constraints.
 The minimum atomic write size is the larger of the fs